InformaticsMatters/squonk2-python-vscode-dev-container/README.md

 An evolving set of files that can be used to create a [dev-container] to satisfy our Python development with Visual Studio Code.
-Just put these files into your project or workspace `.devcontainer` directory and VS Code should do the rest.
+Just put these files into your workspace `.devcontainer` directory and VS Code should do the rest.

+>   We recommend that you place these files in your **workspace** folder rather
+    than the repository clone/project folder.
+Why?
+We have *lots* of repositories that share this configuration and although requirements may vary a little from one source to another having one dev-container configuration is (at the moment) better than than repeating it 20 or 30 times across all our repositories!

 1.  `devcontainer.json`
 2.  `Dockerfile`